PengKevinZheng/JAVA-IO/README.md

 	}

+   b.
 OutputStream is used for many things that you write to.

     ex: FileOutputStream out = new FileOutputStream("/Users/KevinZheng/Documents/workspace/JavaIO/KevinZheng.txt");
       //write single bytes into file